-School board meetings are available virtually during the COVID-19 pandemic restrictions.
-They are live-streamed to local cable channels as usual (Spectrum Channel 197, Windstream Channel 13, and MetroNet Channel 2) and also are available on the district's YouTube channel and the FCPS Video on Demand service.
-If watching on the district website, please hover over the Live Streams banner at the top and click the play button to begin the stream on your device.
+School board meetings are available virtually during the COVID-19 pandemic restrictions via the district's YouTube channel and the FCPS Video on Demand service.
+If watching on the district website, please hover over the Live Streams banner at the top and click the play button to begin.
+The board meetings also air as usual on local cable channels (Spectrum Channel 197, Windstream Channel 13, and MetroNet Channel 2).

 From Kentucky's attorney general: